 Stone flooring doesn't have to come in large flagstones or slabs.
 Create a bespoke pattern using smaller stone floor tiles like this Art Deco inspired formation using three different tones of marble to complement the large marble sink.

-Look for light coloured stone with darker flecks in small spaces.
-These square tiles in this slim hallway keep it looking spacious and bright.
-The dark flecks will be fairly forgiving in busy hubs like hallways and kitchens which get a lot of footfall, crumbies and spillages.
+Light-coloured stone with subtle darker flecks are an elegant choice of hallway flooring.
+A square format and light base colour keep the space looking spacious and bright.
+The dark flecks will also be fairly forgiving in busy hubs like hallways and kitchens which get a lot of footfall.

 Keep things sleek with matt stone tiles in a tumbled and brushed finish, that'll go with pretty much any home or area in your home.
 You could add this to more than one room and in the hallway for seamless continuity.

 There is a growing trend to have the same stone laid throughout the ground floor and seamlessly to a terrace to create a wonderful sense of space both indoors and out.
 If using your stone flooring outside, be sure to opt for a stone with a high slip-resistance, at least R11 rating.

 19. Blend a marble herringbone pattern in a wet room

 If you love the contemporary look of herringbone, you can create the look with stone tiling.
 Why not add even more interest by combining two types of stone.
 In this instance marble, to create a seamless blend between floor and wall.

 20. Stone herringbone tiles in a bedroom

 Adding stone floors to a bedroom might seem a little strange but stone is actually a lot more comfortable underfoot than you'd think.
 It's worth noting that it's best to lay stone tiles in a bedroom on the ground floor as the floor is less likely to shift and settle, inevitably leading to cracking.